Particular/AwsLoanBrokerShowcase/README.md

 - A loan broker service, receiving loan requests and orchestrating communication with downstream banks.
 - Three bank adapters, acting like Anti Corruption layers (ACL) towards three different banks offering loans.

+The sample also ships the following monitoring services:

+- Graphana instance with two different metrics dashboards
+- A Prometheus instance to query raw metrics data
+- A Jaeger instance to visualize OpenTelemetry traces

 ## Requirements

 - .NET 8 or greater
 - Docker
+- Docker Compose

 ## How to run the sample from the development IDE